TommyStarK/claptrap/README.md

 # claptrap

 Monitor file/folder, and trigger whatever action you wish.
 HTTP notification, file backup or anything that cross your mind.
-With the go plugin you can implement your own magic !
+With Go plugins you can implement your own magic !

 > Built easily thanks to [fsnotify](https://github.com/fsnotify/fsnotify) :sunglasses:.